-- 1. Understand: the differing bases of ethnic identity - 2.
-Explain: the relationship between ethnicity and personal identity - 3.
-Describe: the degrees of relevance of ethnicity in a society - 4.
-Connect: ethnicity, race and class as they relate to political power
+- 1. Understand: the diffusion and extinction of languages - 2.
+Explain: the relationship between language, identity and power - 3.
+Describe: the distributions of world languages - 4.
+Connect: cultures with their linguistic components

 - 5.1 Introduction

 - 5.2 Language and its Relationship to Culture

 - 5.3 Classification and Distribution of Languages

 - 5.4 Language in the Physical, Business and Digital Worlds

 - 5.6 Summary

 - 5.7 Key Terms Defined

 - 5.8 Works Consulted and Further Reading

 - 5.9 Endnotes